War Graves Week observed in Ctg

 Sixty students from BAF Shaheen College Chattogram attended this awareness event.

-Hillol Sattar, country manager for CWGC, Bangladesh, delivered speech on the work of CWGC.
+Hillol Sattar, country manager for CWGC, Bangladesh, delivered a speech on the work of CWGC.

 War Graves Week is the CWGC's annual awareness initiative.
 This year's theme is Discover, Learn and Remember, he said.